shahp7575/shahp7575.github.io/content/scraping-laliga.md

 Here is one of the plot that I made in Tableau (dashboard building in progress) that explores the number of fouls committed by Barcelona against other teams and vice-versa.

 ![image](images/laliga-barca.jpg)

+Thank you for reading!
+Don't hesitate to reach out to me if you have any suggestion or an improvement.